Nonparametric Causal Decomposition of Group Disparities: Identification, estimation, and inference

-As before, we recommend estimating the nuisance functions nonparametrically using ML and cross-fitting.
-The estimation of $\omega(d,\Q,g)$ deserves particular attention, because it can be doubly robust itself.
-Specifically, we recommend a pseudo-outcome approach \citep[e.g.,][]{van_der_laan_statistical_2006,semenova_debiased_2021}, where the pseudo outcome for each $d$ is defined as
+The estimation of $\omega(d,\Q,g)$ deserves particular attention, because its cross-fitting is nonstandard, and it can be doubly robust itself.
+Specifically, we adopt a pseudo-outcome approach \citep[e.g.,][]{van_der_laan_statistical_2006,semenova_debiased_2021}, where the pseudo outcome for each $d$ is defined as

 which is motivated by the fact that $\omega(d,\Q,g)=\E \left[\delta_d \left(Y, D, \X, G \right) \mid \Q,g \right]$.
 We first randomly draw two disjoint subsamples from the data.
 Then we estimate $\pi(d, \X,G)$ and $\mu(d,\X,G)$ in each subsample \emph{without} cross-fitting and obtain the estimated pseudo outcome $\hat{\delta}_d \left(Y, D, \X, G \right)$.
 Finally, we obtain estimates of $\omega(d,\Q,g)$ using cross-fitting, i.e., we fit $\E\left[\hat{\delta}_d \left(Y, D, \X, G \right) \mid \Q, g \right]$ separately in each subsample and plug in values of $\Q$ from the respective other subsample.
 Using this procedure, we ensure that the fitting of $\omega(d,\Q,g)$, which relies on estimating the pseudo outcome, is done separately in each subsample.
 Provided that $\E\left[\hat{\delta}_d \left(Y, D, \X, G \right) \mid \Q, g \right]$ can be consistently estimated, this approach enables consistent estimation of $\omega(d,\Q,g)$ if either $\mu(d,\X,g)$ or $\pi(d,\X,g)$ is consistently estimated.